Doughnut-tech/Portfolio/README.md

 ## About me

-My name is Igor Zięcina.
+My name is Krzysztof Meler.
 I am young aspiring tester and student finishing IT technical school in Poland.
 My main goal is to gain experience and develop my techstack.
 On this page I will be sharing my knowlegde gained from personal studies and research

 ## Tools